huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 # CUSTOMISING YOUR COLLECTION'S DESIGN

-Beyond the basic options found within **Settings**, Uwazi offers several advanced ways to enhance the look and feel of your collection.
+Beyond the [basic options found within **Settings**](https://uwazi.readthedocs.io/en/latest/admin-docs/managing-settings.html#managing-your-collection-s-settings), Uwazi offers several advanced ways to enhance the look and feel of your collection.
 This includes:
 - Adding links to the main navigation menu
 - Personalising the appearance of your collection by defining CSS styles
-- Adding custom pages that contain information about your collection, incorporate submission or contact forms, or feature charts, maps and other dynamic data visualisation components
+- Adding custom **Pages** that contain information about your collection, incorporate **Submission Forms** or **Contact Forms**, or feature charts, maps and other dynamic data visualisation components
 - Creating a stylised display for certain types of entities

-Many of these advanced options require coding knowledge, and as such, you may need to seek support from a software developer to implement them.
-For more information, consult the Uwazi Advanced Design Guide or get in touch with the HURIDOCS team.
+Many of these advanced options require coding and programming knowledge, and as such, you may need to seek support from a software developer.
+For more information, consult the Uwazi Advanced Design Guide (*coming soon*) or get in touch with the HURIDOCS team.

 ## How to configure the main navigation menu

 By default, the main navigation menu that runs along the top of an Uwazi instance includes links to:
-- the Library
+- the **Library**
-- different language versions of your collection (if you have multiple languages configured; learn more about translating your collection)
+- different language versions of your collection (if you have multiple languages configured; [learn more about translating your collection](#))
-- and to the collection’s settings (if you are logged in; otherwise you’ll be shown a link to the login page if your collection is configured to be publicly available).
+- and to the collection’s settings (if you are logged in; otherwise you’ll be shown a link to the login page if your collection is [configured to be publicly available](#)).

-If you so desire, you can add additional items to the menu such as a filtered subset of entities in the Library or a page.
+If you so desire, you can add additional items to the menu such as a filtered subset of entities in the **Library** or a **Page**.

 To configure items on the navigation menu:

 Step 1: Navigate to the **Settings** area and click on **Menu**.

 Step 2: Click on the **Add link** button near the bottom of the screen.
 Add a title for your item and its corresponding URL.

-- Note: If the link is for a page within your Uwazi collection, make sure to use the relative URL.
-A relative URL starts with a slash **```/```** and skips the domain name.
-For example, **```/page/dicxg0oagy3xgr7ixef80k9```** or **```/library/?searchTerm=test```**.
+- Note: If the link is for a **Page** within your Uwazi collection, make sure to use the relative URL.
+A relative URL starts with a slash ```/``` and skips the domain name.
+For example, ```/page/dicxg0oagy3xgr7ixef80k9``` or ```/library/?searchTerm=test```.
 This ensures that the link will open within the same browser tab.
 If you use the full (absolute) URL including the domain name, the link will open in a new browser tab.

 Step 3: If you have several related menu items, you can group them together into a dropdown menu.
-To do so, click the **Add group** button.
-Provide a main title for the group, then click the **Add link** button found directly below the title.
+To do so, click the **Add Group** button.
+Provide a main title for the group, then click the **Add Link** button found directly below the title.
 Add a title for your first item and its corresponding URL.
 Repeat this process for however many menu items you want to include in the dropdown menu.

 Step 4: You can rearrange items into a different order by dragging and dropping.